kubernetes/website/docs/getting-started-guides/binary_release.md

 * `vsphere` - VMWare VSphere
 * `rackspace` - Rackspace

-For the complete, up-to-date list of providers supported by this script, see [the `/cluster` folder in the main Kubernetes repo](https://github.com/kubernetes/kubernetes/tree/{{page.githubbranch}}/cluster) (each folder represents a possible value for `YOUR_PROVIDER`.
+For the complete, up-to-date list of providers supported by this script, see [the `/cluster` folder in the main Kubernetes repo](https://github.com/kubernetes/kubernetes/tree/{{page.githubbranch}}/cluster), where each folder represents a possible value for `YOUR_PROVIDER`.
 If you don't see your desired provider, try looking at our [getting started guides](/docs/getting-started-guides); there's a good chance we have docs for them.